glyif/simple_shell/README.md

   #### functions contianed in this file:

   * ``char _isspace(char c)``

+  replicates standard library

 * ``strings.c``

   #### functions contianed in this file:

+  These functions are mostly all functions that replicate C standard library sting functions.
+They are named accordingly

   * ``char *_strncpy(char *dest, char *src, int n)``
   * ``char *_strdup(char *str)``